robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 Processing historical prices
 ============================

-Mean-variance optimisation requires two things: the expected returns of the assets, and the covariance matrix (or more generally, a *risk model* quantifying asset risk).
+Mean-variance optimization requires two things: the expected returns of the assets, and the covariance matrix (or more generally, a *risk model* quantifying asset risk).
 PyPortfolioOpt provides methods for estimating both (located in :py:mod:`expected_returns` and :py:mod:`risk_models` respectively), but also supports